compasjs/compas/docs/getting-started.md

 ### Prerequisites both API creator & API consumer

-Since LBU uses experimental ES Modules, at least Node.js 13 is required.
-Further more when you are using Typescript in your project, make sure you `allowJs` is set to `true` in your `tsconfig.json`.
+Since LBU uses experimental ES Modules, at least Node.js 14 is required.
+Further more when you are using Typescript in your project, make sure you set `allowJs` to `true` in your `tsconfig.json`.

 ### Getting started as an API consumer